 Dr Maguire, Associate Professor Carroll and Professor Daffern undertook the review with mental health nurse practitioner, Courtney Dunn.
 The team considered and incorporated relevant factors that contribute to aggression in the prison setting and how to manage them.

 The updated model includes a new table that outlines contextual factors specific to the mental health bed-based setting in prisons.
 Staff can use the tables as prompts to consider all relevant personal and contextual factors.

 “Prevention always starts with good assessment.
 We hope that the model provides a usable framework for staff at the front end,” Associate Professor Carroll said.

 Reducing aggression in the workplace

-Now this updated model is in place, nurse practitioner Courtney Dunn hopes that it will reduce aggression in the prison settings.
+Now this updated model is in place, nurse practitioner Courtney Dunn hopes it will reduce aggression in the prison settings.